oauth-wg/oauth-first-party-apps/draft-ietf-oauth-first-party-apps.md

 The native authorization endpoint is a new endpoint defined by this specification which the first-party application uses to obtain an authorization code.

 The native authorization endpoint is an HTTP API at the authorization server that accepts HTTP POST requests with parameters in the HTTP request message body using the `application/x-www-form-urlencoded` format.
 This format has a character encoding of UTF-8, as described in Appendix B of {{RFC6749}}.
-The authorization challenge endpoint URL MUST use the "https" scheme.
+The native authorization endpoint URL MUST use the "https" scheme.

 If the authorization server requires client authentication for this client on the Token Endpoint, then the authorization server MUST also require client authentication for this client on the Native Authorization Endpoint.
 See {{client-authentication}} for more details.